Bourkekev/ms4-power-fitness-gym/TESTING.md

 #### Add a Product

-When logged in as staff member, now under 'Your Account' there are additional options, 'Add a Product' and 'Create News Post'.
+When logged in as staff member, now under 'Your Account' there are additional options, 'Add a Product', 'Create News Post' and 'View News Drafts'.
 Click on 'Add a Product'.

 ![staff menu items](README_resources/testing/staff-menu-items.png)